adnilsson/Bank2YNAB4/README.md

 ## Why YNAB4?

-Besides the whole UX aspect, YNAB4 was great for two reasons.
+Besides being much nicer to use than a simple spreadsheet, YNAB4 was great for two reasons:
 1. One-time cost.
 2. Data stored locally, with the option of uploading to Dropbox.

 The new, web-based YNAB follows a monthly subscription model.
 Paying $7 to make my monthly budget just does not make sense for me.
 Also, I don't want to be forced to store all my bank data on their servers.